czyzby/egu2016/README.md

-# East Games United game jam.
+# East Games United game jam

 #### Become the king of the ocean!